Overview

 node-config.tomlis valid TOML - Ensure your IP address is accessible from the internet

-- Verify you have sufficient SOL for transaction fees (at least 1 SOL per account)
+- Verify you have sufficient SOL for transaction fees (5-10 SOL for callback authority, 1-2 SOL for other accounts)

 - Check that your RPC endpoint is working